bagder/uncurled/code/shallow.md

-# Given enouh eyeballs, all bugs are shallow
+# Given enough eyeballs, all bugs are shallow

 This is said to be [Linus' Law](https://en.wikipedia.org/wiki/Linus%27s_law).
 Meaning that with enough testers and people looking at the code, all bugs and